Agency Cold Email Setup. Each Client Gets Their Own Infrastructure.

 How EmailQo Works for Agencies

-EmailQo supports agencies by connecting to separate sending accounts per client.
+EmailQo is a cold email platform dedicated infrastructure model built for agencies, connecting to separate sending accounts per client.
 Each client's Gmail, Outlook, Zoho, or Amazon SES accounts are isolated, so reputation is fully contained.
 Built in warmup runs on each client's accounts individually.
 Pre send inbox health checks validate DNS, content, and blacklists per campaign before anything sends.
 AI reply classification sorts responses as interested, not interested, or out of office, and follow ups pause automatically on reply.

 Flat monthly pricing at $19, $39, or $89 keeps agency margins predictable as client count grows.
 If clients send through Amazon SES, AWS bills the client directly at $0.10 per 1,000 emails with no markup from EmailQo.
 The 7 day free trial with no credit card required lets agencies evaluate the platform with a real client setup before committing.